arfon/em-youth-api/README.md

 #### Prior art

-Heavily influenced by this rather nice example application https://github.com/toctan/instahust
+Heavily influenced by this rather nice example application that makes working with the Instagram realtime API a little easier https://github.com/toctan/instahust